 This unevenness shows up in a number of places.
 Location shots mixed with studio shots become obvious when, for example, "Chief Screaming Eagle" is leaning against a studio prop tree and the bark moves and pushes inward like it is only attached to the "tree" by adhesive ...
 There are nicely photographed location scenes in Man's Favorite Sport which hearken to the outdoor-fashion of 1950s films which showed up in every genre, but here it isn't exploited very heartily and the main activity happens with studio sets.

-In interviews about his career, Hawks took credit for how he was able to work with Katherine Hepburn to make Bringing Up Baby into the comedy gem that it is, but if his methods were so successful in 1938, why aren't they working consistently in Mans Favorite Sport?
+In interviews about his career, Hawks took credit for how he was able to work with Katherine Hepburn to make Bringing Up Baby into the comedy gem that it is, but if his methods were so successful in 1938, why aren't they working in Mans Favorite Sport?
 Prentiss seems a perfectly effective comedienne thru most of this film.
-Rock Hudson has no particular story arc in the movie except to learn how to fish, whereas the original template for this role (in Bringing Up Baby) was for a cerebral "butterfly" professor to get a big dose of spontaneous energy from a woman, which changed him into something more than a guy sitting and watching the world go by while he obsesses over a dinosaur bone.
-Why doesn't some revelation like that happen to Roger Willoughby?
+Rock Hudson has no particular story arc in the movie except to learn how to fish, whereas the original template for this role (in Bringing Up Baby) was for a cerebral "butterfly" professor to get a big dose of energy from a woman, which changed him from a guy sitting and watching the world go by while obsessing over dinosaur bones into something more like a normal human being.
+Why doesn't some revelation like that happen to Hudson's Roger Willoughby?

 Complaints aside, both Prentiss and Hudson are fun, and the cast generally follows Hawk's style of overlapping dialogue and humor arriving onscreen from the characters being self-serious, and humor appearing as things go awfully, ridiculously wrong.